seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 'Tis thought you have a goodly gift in horning;
 And to be doubted that your Moor and you
 Are singled forth to try experiments:
-Jove shield your husband from his hounds to-day!
+Jove shield your husband from his hounds today!
 'Tis pity they should take him for a stag.

 **BASSIANUS**